Visit The Famous City Ronda in Spain

 Ronda is a town for walking.
 Having safely negotiated the many twists and turns of the access road, leave your car at the petrol station and enter the Old Town through a gate in the remains of the Arab city wall.

-Like all of the south of Spain, this village fell into Moorish hands in 735 and remained under various Arab rulers until the Reyes Catolicos, Isabel and Ferdinand, re-conquered their kingdom in 1485.
+Like all of the south of Spain, this village fell into Moorish hands in 735 and remained under various Arab rulers until the Reyes Catolicos, Isabel, and Ferdinand re-conquered their kingdom in 1485.

-A long time of a very different culture which has left many marks here, among them the impressive city wall.
+A long time of a very different culture has left many marks here, among them the impressive city wall.

 The canyon El Tajo